micmejia/bible-dump/AMPC/Matthew/Matt 13.md

-The Son of Man will send forth His angels, and they will gather out of His kingdom all causes of offense [[^m]persons by whom others are drawn into error or sin] and all who do iniquity _and_ act wickedly,
+The Son of Man will send forth His angels, and they will gather out of His kingdom all causes of offense [persons by whom others are drawn into error or sin] and all who do iniquity _and_ act wickedly,